PlatinumPlat/Rewardify/README.md

 # Rewardify

-# Description
+# 📝 Description
-A discord bot which implements an interactive reward system for users to gift xp to other users for accurate replies, helpful comments, and overall respectful behaviour!
+A discord bot created by Sophia which implements an interactive reward system for users to gift xp to other users for accurate replies, helpful comments, and overall respectful behaviour!

-# Features
+# ⚙ Features
 - XP system with cooldown timer to prevent spamming
 - Leaderboard (server and worldwide versions)
 - Level system with progress bars